 All information on language courses during the lecture period can be found here.

 Please find all information on our website Housing.

-Most of the Studierendenwerk Dortmund's dormitories are located on or adjacent to the TU campus.
-The Studierendenwerk Dortmund makes every effort to accommodate all exchange students in dormitories near the campus.
-However, accommodation in one of their dormitories off campus cannot be completely excluded.
+Most of the dormitories of the Studierendenwerk Dortmund are located on the TU campus or adjacent to it.
+The Studentenwerk Dortmund makes every effort to accommodate all exchange students in dormitories near the campus.
+However, accommodation off campus cannot be completely excluded.

-Exchange students are accommodated in single apartments as well as in shared flats for 2, 3 and 4 persons.
+Exchange students are accommodated in single apartments as well as in shared flats for 2, 3 and 4 persons of the Studierendenwerk Dortmund.